 Figure 2c shows the contribution of 37 cities in the Rust Belt.
 As can be seen, all the Rust Belt cities lie above the 45 degree line: the actual contribution of Rust Belt cities is larger than suggested by observed changes in local GDP.
 What is driving this discrepancy is that nominal wages in Rust Belt cities were typically above the nationwide mean in 1964.
 And since 1964 wages have fallen and have thus narrowed the gap between wages in the Rust belt and the nationwide mean.
 What is perhaps more surprising is that although local GDP growth is negative in every Rust Belt city, the actual contribution of every Rust Belt city to aggregate growth is positive.
-Although the decline in labor demand caused by the decline of manufacturing presumably implies that the contribution of the Rust Belt cities to aggregate growth.
+Although the decline in labor demand caused by the decline of manufacturing presumably implies that the contribution of the Rust Belt cities to aggregate growth would be negative, the allocative effects of the sharp decline in the wage gap has a larger effect on aggregate growth.
 Table 2 shows that the Rust Belt cities contributed as much as New York, San Jose, and San Francisco (taken together) to aggregate output, despite the sharp decline in GDP in the Rust Belt cities.